amarlearning/amarlearning.github.io/content/posts/symptoms-of-bad-code/index.md

     > You want a banana but what you get is a gorilla holding a banana and the entire jungle with it  — Joe Armstrong

+---

 4. #### Viscosity
     - A system is viscous when necessary operations like building and testing are difficult to perform and take a long time to execute.
     - The cause of viscosity is irresponsible tolerance.
 Developers tolerate conditions they know to be bad and do nothing to correct them.

+---

+Lastly, thank you for reading this post.
+For more awesome posts, you can also follow me on Twitter — [iamarpandey](https://twitter.com/iamarpandey), Github — [amarlearning](https://github.com/amarlearning).